ConductionNL/skeleton-app/docs/index.md

 You can do this by clicking the green button, downloading the `ZIP` format, and unzipping in your preferred folder or use the following set of commands:

-In your terminal, in the correct directory:
+In your command line interface, in the correct directory:

 ``` cli
 git clone https://github.com/ConductionNL/skeleton-app.git